Historical fascination

 The avenue consists of an arcade of black and white hornbeam, whose shadowy canopies are pruned at the centre to light the underlying carpet of grass at midday.
 As in an architectural construction, the space is clearly outlined with a boxwood hedge.

-The villa, built between 1868 and 1870 by the architect Filippo Messedaglia, has an eclectic style blending Baroque, Renaissance, and Neoclassical elements.
+Villa Rizzardi, built between 1868 and 1870 by architect Filippo Messedaglia, features an eclectic style that blends Baroque, Renaissance, and Neoclassical elements.

 On the eastern side of the villa, a small bridge connected to the piano nobile gives access to a small terraced secret garden organized along classical canons.